 Summer session: Dessa reported that the Rec Center is not closing in July as scheduled because the rotunda construction is now on hold.
 Dessa is working on the parent survey which will go out this week to find out the summer interest.
 Coach Connor has requested the level 5 swimmers be coached 5 days a week from 6-8am so this option will be included in the survey along with 7-9 and 8-10, for parents to choose from.
 Ashton will follow-up on whether there is interest in the level 5 girls in joining Team Wyoming for summer Zones.
 If there is commitment, Dessa will schedule the one week of additional pool time needed to accommodate the training.

 TCPR fee structure increase: Molly reported that the comment period is open on the TCPR proposed fee increases.
+A public meeting will be held on May 11 at the Board of County Commissioner’s meeting room.
 Dessa volunteered to write a letter to the county commissioners with the club’s opposition to the proposed 100% fee increase for FY2024.
 Dessa had previously created a chart of swim team rental expenses from around the state a few years ago and will update the chart for comparisons.

 Kayaking: Rendezvous River Sports is using the pool on Wednesdays and some Mondays throughout the spring session.
 The team continues to practice using 4 lanes.